First-order (coarse) correlated equilibria in non-concave games: Approximability of First-Order Correlated Equilibria

+We proceed by adopting the standard $\Phi$/swap-regret minimisation perspective, e.g. \cite{stoltz2007learning,hazan2007computational,gordon2008no,greenwald2006bounds}, and leverage the Lagrangian Hedging framework of \cite{gordon2005no} (c.f. also ``regret matching'' in \cite{greenwald2006bounds}) to exhibit an algorithm by which to approximate an $\epsilon$-local equilibrium.
+Whenever the family of tangent vector fields $F$ has finitely many elements, we show that such algorithms are applicable to obtain $O(1/\sqrt{T})$-local correlated equilibria after $T$ iterations, provided we have access to an approximate fixed-point oracle for every conic combination over $F$.

-For the proof of our bounds, we apply the framework of \cite{greenwald2006bounds} which in turn follows from the analysis of \cite{gordon2005no}.
-In our approximation results, for simplicity we restrict attention to quadratic potential functions.
-Proof of convergence are then an immediate consequence of \cite{greenwald2006bounds} (Theorem 11); we nevertheless provide the algorithms and the associated proofs for the sake of a complete exposition.
-To wit, for a fixed smooth game and a family of vector fields $F$, recall that an $\epsilon$-stationary CE is a distribution $\sigma$ on $X$ such that
+The proofs of convergence for our algorithms is an immediate consequence of \cite{greenwald2006bounds}; we nevertheless provide the algorithms and the associated proofs for the sake of a complete exposition.
+To wit, for a fixed smooth game and a family of tangent vector fields $F$, recall that an $\epsilon$-local CE is a distribution $\sigma$ on $X$ such that